notionparallax/blog/_posts/2016-01-06-time-factors.md

   last_name: Doherty
 special-class: time-factors
 ---
 I've been thinking about <em>time</em> recently.
 Not in a spacetime sort of way, but in a much more prosaic way; the time we spend at work.
-(And its inverse, the time we don't!)<!--more-->
+(And its inverse, the time we don't!)

 <div class="reading-stats">